Thailand

 **My Take:

 I usually visit one or two places from my list and then the rest while I am there.
-If you have specific places to visit, print out a list at home.
+Print out a list at home if you have specific places to visit.
 I do that for all my trips.

 11- Learn Basic Phrases: